4neesh/DevBlog/src/posts/031_SpringFramework.md

 </p>
 <p>
 As previously visited, Spring MVC is one example where default configuration would always be required to set-up the DispatcherServlet and ViewResolver amongst other infrastructure components.
-The same principle applies for Hibernate where we need to manually configure a data source and entity manager factory as to our application.
+The same principle applies for Hibernate where we need to manually configure a data source and entity manager factory to our application.
 Rather than configuring the xml ourselves, Spring Boot AutoConfiguration will create the beans automatically upon scanning the jar in the class-path and deciding which default beans are required.
 </p>
 <p>
-Spring AutoConfiguration is enabled from the spring-boot-autoconfigure jar in the classpath.
+Spring AutoConfiguration is used from the spring-boot-autoconfigure jar in the classpath.
 The AutoConfiguration class, which is run after all other beans are configured, will appear like any usual Spring @Configuration class.
 The difference however lies in annotations such as <code>@ConditionalOnMissingBean</code> and <code>@ConditionalOnClass</code> which will configure and activate a bean provided certain classes appear within the classpath.
 </p>
 <p>
 Spring Boot AutoConfiguration also plays a role in the default IOC container that is used by the Spring Boot application.
 Spring Boot will default to the <code>AnnotationConfigApplicationContext</code> container.
-If, during the Autoconfiguration scan a web starter-project is identified, the IOC container will use the <code>AnnotationConfigServletWebServerApplicationContext</code> container instead.
-The latter of the ApplicationContext types will create, initialise and run a webserver as required by the starter-projects (more on starter projects soon).
+If during the Autoconfiguration scan a web starter-project is identified, the IOC container will use the <code>AnnotationConfigServletWebServerApplicationContext</code> container instead.
+The latter of the ApplicationContext types will create, initialise and run a webserver as required by the dependencies.
 The selection of the ApplicationContext further extends the functionality of Autoconfiguration to support the 'convention over configuration' framework.
 </p>
 <br>
 <h4>Other key features with Spring Boot</h4>
 <p>
-The first main feature from a Spring Boot application is the @SpringBootApplication annotation that is added to the main class.
+The first main feature from a Spring Boot application is the @SpringBootApplication annotation that is added to the main class as default.
 The single annotation encapsulates 3 other annotations that are useful for the developer to use the main class for:
 * @Configuration enables Java-based configuration for the class to enable Beans to be defined
 * @ComponentScan to enable component scanning across the application package and sub-packages
-* @EnableAutoConfiguration to enable Spring Boot AutoConfiguration feature
+* @EnableAutoConfiguration to enable the Spring Boot AutoConfiguration
 </p>
 <p>
-As previously mentioned, Spring Boot introduces 'starter-dependencies' that can be selected during creation of a Spring Boot Application, or injected to the pom.xml file.
-Starter-dependencies  includes the related configurations and beans required by the application thus eliminating the need to add multiple related dependencies in the same POM.xml file.
+Spring Boot introduces 'starter-dependencies' that can be selected during creation of a Spring Boot Application, or injected to the pom.xml file.
+Starter-dependencies  includes the related configurations and beans required by the application thus eliminating the need to add multiple related dependencies in the same pom.xml file.
 The starter-dependencies extend the convention-over-configuration of Spring Boot by further reducing the configuration required by the developer.
-If you were to develop a RESTful application, you would require the MVC design pattern along with further dependencies for database connectivity and a object to relational mapping.
-The <i>spring-boot-starter-web</i> dependency encapsulates all these requirements together to include the jar files of the embedded server, AOP, MVC and more.
+If you were to develop a RESTful application, you would require the MVC design pattern which includes Spring MVC, Spring REST and Object to relational mapping.
+The <i>spring-boot-starter-web</i> dependency encapsulates all these requirements together to include the jar files with the application classpath.
 </p>
 <p>
 Spring Boot provides an embedded server into the jar executable application as default.
 Without Spring Boot, the developer would be required to install a web server that the application artifact is later deployed to.
-Spring Boot offers a default embedded server of Tomcat, however alternatives such as Jetty and UnderTow are also available.
+Spring Boot offers a default embedded server of Tomcat, however alternatives such as Jetty and Undertow are also available.
 Apache Tomcat is an open source web server designed to execute Java servlets and to render Java Server Pages.
 </p>
 <p>
 Spring Boot enables the use of externalised configuration to provide control of the application runtime properties.
 Beans can use the <code>@Value</code> annotation to obtain their value from an external <i>.properties</i> file.
 Spring Boot provides a properties file and bootstrap file to priorities configurations that can enable custom application behaviour for different environments.
-The externalised configuration can be used for changing the URL, username and password accesses, locale for formats and also logging level to the same application in different circumstances.
+The externalised configuration can be used for changing the URL, username and password accesses, locale for formats and also logging level to the same application in different environments.
 </p>

 <br>